~David Aardsma 1981 (Cubs 2006)

 ~Albert Almora Jr. 1994 (Cubs 2016-present)

 Almora made his debut during the Cubs World Series championship season, and even made the postseason roster.
 He was the first draft pick in the first draft conducted by the current Cubs front office, and though it took him a few years to make it to the big leagues, he was still only 22 when he wore that Cubs uniform for the first time.
+In 2017, Almora took a big step forward, becoming a regular part of the outfield rotation.
+He batted .298 in over 300 plate appearances, and excelled in the post-season.

 ~Milo Allison 1890 (Cubs 1913-1914)